sallyamoore/C3-PyVideoAPI/README.md

       - ordered by check out date

 ### Rental
+- Retrieve a list of all rentals (why not?)
 - Look a movie up by title to see
   - it's synopsis
   - release date